khalilzufar/Video-Games-Sales-Analysis/README.md

 # Video Game Sales Analysis 🎮

 ## Overview
-This project focuses on analyzing video game sales data to uncover trends and insights that can assist game developers, publishers, and other stakeholders in making informed decisions.
-The analysis includes data exploration, cleaning, visualization, and statistical analysis to provide actionable recommendations.
+This project analyzes video game sales data to identify trends and insights aimed at improving sales performance in underperforming regions and genres.
+The analysis includes data exploration, cleaning, visualization, and statistical analysis to develop actionable marketing strategies.

 ## Objectives
-- Understand the factors that influence video game sales across various regions.
+- Understand the factors influencing video game sales across different regions and genres.
-- Identify trends in sales based on genre, platform, and publisher.
+- Identify the lowest-selling genres and platforms in specific regions.
-- Provide insights that can guide future game development and marketing strategies.
+- Propose strategies to increase sales by 20% in regions with the lowest performance over six months.

 ## Technologies Used
 - Python